The East Village is a neighbourhood village in New York City in Downtown Manhattan Eastside.

-This sect was firstly created in 1891 for the Hungarian people.
+This sect was first created in 1891 for the Hungarian people.
 Also, for the Slovak catholic church of Saint Elizabeth of Hungary, the roman catholic church.

-It was later home for the Carpathian Russian orthodox church of holy trinity and then turned into saint Nicholas the Russian orthodox church.
+It was later home to the Carpathian Russian orthodox church of holy trinity and then turned into saint Nicholas the Russian orthodox church.

 The iron gate, which shows the Russian empire’s coat of arms, was added during that time.

 9. Oldest Library:

 The East Village has two of New York’s oldest libraries.
 The Tompkins Square Branch, or Tompkins Square Park, was built in 1904 and is one of the New York Library and the first Carnegie libraries.

 After the consolidation of Greater New York, a series of branch libraries were built by wealthy industrialists in 1989.

 The reforms improved many less fortunate city dwellers in the late 19th and early 20th centuries.

-The other oldest library is at the 135-second avenue, the Bosendorfer branch library, built-in 1883 as the first public library in New York Universities, a part of New York Public Library.
+The other oldest library is at 135-second avenue, the Bosendorfer branch library, built-in 1883 as the first public library in New York Universities, a part of New York Public Library.

 They are only a few artists or poets who the citizens identified as Allen Ginsberg in East Village, who died in 1997.

-His almost entire adulthood was spent in several locations, and also, he was a ubiquitous presence in the neighborhood.
-He also lived with his lover Peter Orlofsky from 1958 to 1961 at 170 East 2nd Street.
+His entire adulthood was spent in several locations and was ubiquitous in the neighbourhood.
+He lived with his lover Peter Orlofsky from 1958 to 1961 at 170 East 2nd Street.

 He also helped Willian S. Burroughs write the “Naked Lunch” and the “Kaddish for Naomi Ginsberg.”
 He lived at 437-439 East 12th street from 1975 to 1996, which also overlooked the Christians Church Mary Help, frequently seen in this writing.

 Also, Allen lived at the building of the artists’ colony at 405 East 13th, between 1961 and 1975, which was in the Street along the Larry Rivers and Claes Oldenburg, among others, tenement at East 10th Street at 406-408.

-The East Village in New York City is a fantastic village neighborhood to explore, and many historical events have taken place in the east village.
+The East Village in New York City is a fantastic neighbourhood to explore, and many historical events have taken place in the east village.